SystemsApproach/private5g/arch.rst

-   Further complicating the picture in a mobile network is that a given UE is often within reach of more than one base station, presenting the option to handoff the UE from one base station to another.
+   Further complicating the picture in a mobile network is that a given UE is often within reach of more than one base station, presenting the option to handover the UE from one base station to another.
 The decision to do so is not just a matter of picking the base station with the best channel quality, but rather a matter of trying to optimize the whole system, in which the goal is to